 Windows are the biggest culprits of air leaks.
 Weatherproofing your windows will make a big difference in your energy savings and costs, and make your home feel much more comfortable.
 If your windows are way past the point of weatherproofing, consider replacing them with more energy-efficient double paned windrows.

 As always, we believe an ounce of prevention is worth a pound of cure!
-Give us a call at 317-670-0171 if you have questions about anything on this checklist, or would like a professional to come out and take a look.
+Contact us or give us a call at 317-670-0171 if you have questions about anything on this prepare your house for winter checklist, or would like a professional to come out and take a look.
 We’re happy to help!

 Professional.
 Courteous.
 Responsive.
 Just three words I would use to describe my experience with Homesense.